IS-2: Gun

 The large 122 mm HE shell was its main asset, proving highly useful and destructive as an infantry-killer.
 In extremis, the IS-2 engaged enemy heavy armor with OF-471 (ОФ-471) high explosive projectiles.
 These shells weighed 25 kg, a muzzle velocity of 800 m/s, and were equipped with a 3.8 kg TNT charge.
 The explosive power could blow off an enemy tank turret, drive sprocket and tread off the heaviest German tank even if it could not penetrate the armor.
 Mechanical shock and explosion was often enough to knock out enemy heavy tanks.

 The most recognizable disadvantage of the D-25T gun was its slow rate of fire due to the large size and weight of the shells; only one to one and a half rounds per minute could be fired, initially.
 After some design improvements, including a semi-automatic drop breech over the previously manual screw breech, the rate of fire increased to 2–3 rounds per minute.
-According to other sources, the increase may have amounted to 3–4 rounds per minute.
+According to other sources, the increase may have been to 3–4 rounds per minute.
 Another limitation imposed by the size of its ammunition in a relatively small vehicle was the ammunition stowage: only 28 rounds could be carried inside the tank, with a complement of 20 HE rounds, and 8 AP rounds the norm.